Manual and important points of attention for the StaenisGrid:

 - Maximum point load (⌀ 10 cm) of 1 ton (1000 kg) allowed on a screed with a thickness of 6 cm.

 - Maximum point load (⌀ 10 cm) of 1.5 tons (1500 kg) allowed on a screed with a thickness of 9 cm.
-The above screeds (200 kg cement / m³) are both placed on insulation.
-If the screed is placed on a concrete surface, where it cannot sink, the regulated compressive strengths for screeds according to the standards of Buildwise apply.
+The above screeds (200 kg cement / m³) are both installed on insulation.
+If the screed is installed on a concrete substrate, where it cannot subside, the regulated compressive strengths for screeds according to the standards of the WTCB apply.

 -

-For areas larger than 200 m², please contact us.
+For surfaces larger than 200 m², please contact us.

-ATTENTION: an expansion joint must be placed if the aperture is smaller than 110 cm. - Construction joints should always be used, as prescribed by the Buildwise.
+NOTE: an expansion joint must be installed if the opening is less than 110 cm. - Construction joints must always be carried over, as prescribed by the BBRI.

-- Edge insulation (perimeter joints) must still be placed.
+- Edge insulation (perimeter joints) still needs to be installed.

-There are 2 different placement methods for installing the grid in your space.
+There are 2 different installation methods to install the grid in your space.

-*Fix the grids by placing weight in or on a compartment Click a row of slats from the grid to be able to pass with a barrow.
-Due to the fixation of the grid, the distance will remain the same after the row of slats click apart.
+Secure the grids by placing weight in or on a compartment.
+Click a row of slats out of the grid to allow passage with a wheelbarrow.
+Because the grid is fixed, the spacing will remain the same after separating the row of slats.

-- Place the grids by clicking slats and legs together.
+- Place the frames by clicking the slats and legs together.

-- Shorten the battens on the wall by sawing or grinding them.
+- Shorten the slats at the wall by sawing or grinding them.
 The maximum distance from the grid to the wall is 5 cm.

-- When connecting to the wall, you can click the legs sideways into the slat to stabilise the grid.
-A 3rd type of click connection can be seen on both ends of the slat.
-This allows you to connect two slats with a side leg, by means of a slat.
-Note that the bar will only click in one direction.
+- At the connection to the wall, you can stabilize the grid by clicking legs sideways into the slat.
+At both ends of the slat, a third type of click connection can be seen.
+This allows you to connect two slats with a sideways leg to each other using a slat.
+Note that the slat then only clicks in one direction.

 Substrate

-With a resilient insulation surface, place the grid loosely and fill in the middle with a heap of screed, this will push the insulation down.
-Only then adjust the grid in height.
-Always check the height of the installed screed after screeding with a rule, long spirit level or laser.
+With a resilient insulation substrate, place the grid loosely and fill the center with a heap of screed; this pushes the insulation down.
+Only then adjust the grid to the correct height.
+Always check the height of the applied screed after screeding with a straightedge, long level, or laser.

 Height adjustment

-You can achieve the best possible flatness with a laser that corresponds to a line on a wooden tool / lath or folding rule.
-If you use a digital receiver, the screed will in any case cause differences in height of a few mm.
-A digital spirit level is also not recommended.
-Try to use a digital receiver or spirit level only to set out a number of points, in order to adjust everything in between by means of a vertical adjustment, tensioned rope or aluminium rule.
+The highest flatness can be achieved with a laser that you align with a line on a wooden tool/lat or folding ruler.
+Once you use a digital receiver, the screed will inevitably cause height differences of a few millimeters.
+A digital water level hose is also not recommended.
+Try to use a digital receiver or water level hose only to mark out a few points, so that you can level everything in between using a stretched string or aluminum straightedge.

 Accuracy

-We ask you to pay close attention to the height adjustment during installation and to regularly check the flatness with a long aluminium rule or laser.
+We ask you to pay close attention to the height adjustment during installation and to regularly check the flatness with a long aluminum straightedge or laser.

 Processing

-- The screed may be placed at different times, since the screed is divided by the grids.
-Always click in the next row of grids in order to prevent the screed from drying out in the click system and this could prevent the click system from working properly.
+- The screed may be applied at different times, as the screed is interrupted by the grids.
+However, always click the next row of grids into place to prevent the screed from drying out in the click system, which could cause the click system to no longer function properly.

-- The grid must be clicked together over the entire surface area.
-If this is not possible, an expansion joint must be placed between the 2 surface areas with grids.
+- The grid must be clicked together over the entire surface.
+If this is not possible, an expansion joint must be placed between the two surfaces with grids.

 Waiting time

-If you are using a traditional sand-cement screed, a minimum of 28 days must be allowed before a floor covering can be placed.
-This can be lengthened or shortened by using different screeds with different types of floor covering.
-Always consult the manufacturer of the screed and floor covering.
-You can start the cladding earlier than 28 days with quick-drying screed or special tile adhesive, but always consult the manufacturer's technical data sheets for the correct installation.
+If you use a traditional sand-cement screed, you must wait at least 28 days before installing a floor covering.
+This period can be extended or shortened by using different screeds with different types of floor coverings.
+Always consult the manufacturer of the screed and the floor covering for this.
+It is permitted to start the covering earlier than 28 days with fast-drying screed or special tile adhesive, but always consult the manufacturer's technical data sheets for correct installation.

 Underfloor heating

-Always allow the screed to go through a standard warm-up cycle before tiling.
-The underfloor heating can be started 7 days after placing the screed.
-After 28 days, the screed is ready for tiling with any screed thickness.
-For parquet, a moisture measurement must be made by the parquet installer before starting to lay the parquet.
+Always let the screed go through a standard heating cycle before starting to tile.
+The underfloor heating can already be started 7 days after the screed has been installed.
+After 28 days, the screed is always ready to be tiled, regardless of the screed thickness.
+For parquet, a moisture measurement must be carried out by the parquet installer before starting the installation.

 Dispersion agent

-You can also fill a water bottle with the dispersant.
+You can also fill a water bottle with the dispersing agent.
 Make a hole in the cap.
-When the mixer is running in the silo, invert the bottle so that the dispersant flows into the screed.
-When the mixer stops, invert the bottle.
-In this way the dispersion agent mixes with the screed.
+When the mixer is running in the silo, turn the bottle upside down so that the dispersing agent flows into the screed.
+Turn the bottle back when the mixer stops.
+In this way, the dispersing agent mixes with the screed.

-- Take a long screeding iron or aluminium rule and scrape all the excess screed off the grid.
-The screed is now the same height as the top surface of the grid.
+- Take a long screed bar or aluminum straightedge and drag all the excess screed off the grid.
+This way, the screed is now level with the top surface of the grid.

-- Sprinkle some screed with your hand on the surface and rub it with a large sanding board.
-This will fill in all irregularities.
-Make sure that you do not create a depression or a mound in the compartment and that you always remain flat.
+- Sprinkle screed by hand onto the surface and rub it in with a large float.
+This will ensure that all irregularities are filled in.
+Be sure to check that you do not create any dips or bumps in the compartment and always keep it level.

-- For extra adhesion and flatness, take the screed back and pile the screed up by holding the screeding iron at a slight angle (tilt by 3 degrees) and rubbing it over the surface.
+- For extra adhesion and flatness, take the screed iron again and polish the screed by holding the screed iron slightly tilted (3 degrees up) and rubbing it over the surface.

-- Check and correct each square for flatness to avoid cavities in the grid.
-This is a very important step that must be followed carefully.
+- Check and correct each cell for flatness to avoid hollows in the grid.
+This is a very important step that must be carefully observed.

-*Only press / scrape the screed manually with a screeding iron and compact with a large sanding board.
-Do not press the screed with your feet.
-This can cause the grid to be pressed into the underlying insulation, causing height differences.
+Only manually compact/polish the screed with a screed trowel and compact it with a large float.
+Do not compact the screed with your feet.
+This can cause the mesh to be pressed into the underlying insulation, resulting in height differences.